Wedding Crashers: Production

 That's the distinction.
 It's not misogynistic and, in fact, what it's doing is replicating a real seduction, which is, "I want to go to bed with you, but I have all these walls up.
 Can you make me laugh, make me attracted to you and find a way to make this really fun so we could get to the good part?"
 That's a seduction.
 So, if I can seduce the audience — if I can make them laugh and be entertained and think these are okay guys — by the time they're dropping the girls in the bed, it's a magic trick.
 That was the whole idea.

 Vaughn and Wilson were the first actors cast in the film.
 Dobkin cast Bradley Cooper without even watching his audition tape as he was so impressed by Cooper's test reading.
-Isla Fisher, then a relatively unknown actress in the United States (but who had a significant profile in the United Kingdom and Australia on account of her work in the soap opera Home and Away) was cast as Gloria over Shannon Elizabeth and Anna Paquin.
+Isla Fisher, then a relatively unknown actress in the United States (but had a significant profile in the United Kingdom and Australia on account of her work in the soap opera Home and Away) was cast as Gloria over Shannon Elizabeth and Anna Paquin.
 The casting of Secretary Cleary was a contentious issue between Dobkin and the studio executives, with Dobkin wanting to cast Christopher Walken, but New Line Cinema wanted a more comedic actor such as Burt Reynolds instead of Walken, who was viewed more as a serious character actor.
 Nicolas Cage was considered for the role of Chazz Reinhold, before Will Ferrell was cast.
 The role of Claire was the final role to be cast, with Dobkin auditioning over 200 actresses before casting Rachel McAdams.

 Dobkin originally considered the possibility of releasing a version of the film that was not R-rated to broaden the film's commercial appeal, but the idea was abandoned after a consultant provided a long list of the many R-rated elements in the film, and Dobkin realized "The two funniest scenes in the movie would have had to go."
-Despite this New Line Cinema still did not want the film to be rated R but eventually conceded to keep the R rating after pressure from Dobkin.
+Despite this, New Line Cinema still did not want the film to be rated R, but they eventually conceded to keep the R rating after pressure from Dobkin.

 Dobkin has said that the script originally set the film around Cape Cod, but a need to film in spring made this impractical.
 He suggested moving the shoot to Washington, D.C., his home town, feeling that his knowledge of the area would make choosing locations easier, and that using the city as the setting for a comedy would be an unexpected choice.